freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 Please pay special attention to the labels `"help wanted"` and `"first timers only"`.
 These are to be added to threads that you think can be opened up to potential contributors for making a pull request.

-A `"first timers only"` label should be applied to a trivial issue (ie a typo fix) and should include additional information.
-You can use this [reply template](moderator-handbook.md#first-timer-only-issues) for triage.
+A `"first timers only"` label should be applied to a trivial issue (i.e. a typo fix) and should include additional information.
+For triage, you can use this [reply template](moderator-handbook.md#first-timer-only-issues).

 #### Closing Stale, Outdated, Inactive Issues and Pull Requests